bsfconception/WT32-SC01/README.md

 Note : check the code to mofidy and adjust for your testing.
 The "Display Picture" feature loads by defaut "logo.jpg" from the SD Card
 The source code is provided "as is" as an example.
 Some adjustments may be required in your configuration to compile

-## Power Consumption
-The Powwer consumption of the entire system (WT32 + Expansion board) have been performed using the Li-Ion battery:
-- Wifi Connection and registration : 700mA
-- Normal running : 460 mA
-- Light Sleep Mode : 80 mA

 These measurements are performed using the provided test code.